 Pronunciation of 'Campanula'

 The word 'Campanula' refers to a genus of flowering plants commonly known as bellflowers.
-It is pronounced as 'kam-PAN-yoo-luh' in English.
+It is pronounced as /kæmˈpæn.jʊ.lə/ in English, with emphasis on the second syllable.
+The name is derived from the Latin word 'campana,' meaning 'bell,' due to the bell-shaped flowers.

-The word 'Campanula' originates from Latin, derived from 'campana,' meaning 'bell,' which refers to the bell-shaped flowers of the plant.
+The word 'Campanula' originates from Latin, where 'campana' means 'bell,' and the suffix '-ula' is a diminutive, meaning 'little bell.'
+It refers to the bell-shaped flowers of the plants in this genus.

 Pronunciation Details